Summer Technology Camps in Massachusetts

 At iD Tech, we offer hands-on, high-energy summer computer programs for kids and teens.
 Co-ed options include iD Tech Camps for ages 7-17, iD Tech Academies for teens ages 13-18, and iD Tech Mini for ages 6-9.
 We also offer Alexa Café, an all-girls program for ages 10-15.
 Programs are held at over 150 prestigious campuses nationwide.
 Unlock your internalDrive and gain a competitive advantage for college and beyond!

 Our MA summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In Massachusetts, we offer Amherst summer camps held at Amherst College, camps in Waltham held at Bentley University, Cambridge summer programs held at Harvard University and MIT, Lowell summer camps held at the University of Massachusetts Lowell, and Newton summer camps held at Lasell College.
+In Massachusetts, we offer Amherst summer camps held at Amherst College, camps in Waltham held at Bentley University, Cambridge summer programs held at Harvard University and MIT, Lowell summer camps held at the University of Massachusetts Lowell, Newton summer camps held at Lasell College, Boston tech camps held at Simmons College, Southborough summer camps held at St. Mark's School, and Needham summer camps held at Olin College of Engineering.
 Do something BIG!
 Check MA computer camp availability below.